summa-tx/coins/provider/README.md

 a simple consistent interface to chain data, so that wallets can easily support a wide range of backends out of the box.

-Apps that are generic over a `BTCProvider` can seamlessly accept different sources.
-We have implemented a `BTCProvider` calling the Blockstream Esplora API, and more options are coming.
+Apps that are generic over a `BtcProvider` can seamlessly accept different sources.
+We have implemented a `BtcProvider` calling the Blockstream Esplora API, and more options are coming.

-The `PollingBTCProvider` trait can extend the `BTCProvider` with useful functionality like a polling chain-tip stream, a pending tx that streams confirmations, and a UTXO watcher that streams spend notifications.
+The `PollingBtcProvider` trait can extend the `BtcProvider` with useful functionality like a polling chain-tip stream, a pending tx that streams confirmations, and a UTXO watcher that streams spend notifications.